DamienDavisNeff/RedSubscribeButton/LISCENSE.md

-<b>You may NOT Redistribute these files for ANY REASON.
-You may NOT MODIFY these files, except for personal use.
+You may not distribute this project for any reason, and may not modify it, except for personal usel.